Seek Returns logo

 Min

-SPOT vs. UBER: A comparison of their ROE against their respective Internet Content & Information and Software - Application industry benchmarks.
+SPOT vs. UBER: A comparison of their Return on Equity (TTM) against their respective Entertainment and Ground Transportation industry benchmarks.

 SPOT